d99kris/nmail/README.md

 ### spell_cmd

 This field specifies a custom command to use for spell checking composed messages.
-If not specified, nmail checks if `nspell-gpt`, `aspell` or `ispell` is available on the system (in that order), and uses the first found.
+If not specified, nmail checks if `aspell` or `ispell` is available on the system (in that order), and uses the first found.
 The command used is one of:
-- `nspell-gpt`
 - `aspell -c`
 - `spell -o -x`